appscode/blog/content/post/openshift-mongodb/index.md

   terminationPolicy: WipeOut
 ```

-Let's save this yaml configuration into mongoDB.yaml.
+Let's save this yaml configuration into mongodb.yaml.
 Then apply using the command
-`oc apply -f mongoDB.yaml`
+`oc apply -f mongodb.yaml`

-This yaml uses MongoDB CRD.

 * In this yaml we can see in the `spec.version` field the version of MongoDB.
 You can change and get updated version by running `oc get mongodbversions` command.
-* Another field to notice is the `spec.storagetype` field.
+* Another field to notice is the `spec.storageType` field.
 This can be Durable or Ephemeral depending on the requirements of the database to be persistent or not.
 * `spec.storage.storageClassName` contains the name of the storage class we obtained before named "local-path".
 * Lastly, the `spec.terminationPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".
 Learn More about these [HERE](https://kubedb.com/docs/v2021.04.16/guides/mongodb/concepts/mongodb/#specterminationpolicy).

-### Deploy MongoDB CRD

-Once these are handled correctly and the MongoDB CRD is deployed you will see that the following are created:
+Once these are handled correctly and the MongoDB object is deployed you will see that the following are created:

 ```bash
 $ oc get all -n demo